A Fair Use Fault Line: What the Anthropic Ruling Means for IP Valuation in the Age of AI

 Conclusion

-The Anthropic decision is not the last word on copyright and AI, but it sets a precedent with clear implications for IP strategy, risk assessment, and valuation.
-For companies developing or investing in AI technologies, ensuring proper data sourcing and documenting fair use positions will be critical, not just for legal compliance, but also for protecting enterprise value in M&A, licensing, and funding transactions.
+The Anthropic decision is not the final word on copyright and AI, but it sets a precedent for IP strategy, risk assessment, and valuation.
+Companies developing or investing in AI technologies must ensure proper sourcing of training data and document fair use positions carefully.
+These steps are essential for both legal compliance and protecting enterprise value in M&A, licensing, and funding transactions.